marktodman/race-pace/README.md

 ## Objectives

 To achieve the app aims:
-1. Provide a welcome screen which introduces the app.
+1. Provide a welcome screen that introduces the app.
     * Personalise the user experience by requesting the user's first name.
 1. Ensure that all user input provides an appropriate response.
 1. Provide a menu of options where appropriate to reduce likely user error.